Guardianship & Conservatorship Attorney in California

 A guardianship of the person is necessary when a child is living with an adult who is not the child’s parent, and the adult needs a court order to make decisions on behalf of the child.
 The guardian has the same responsibilities to care for the child as a parent would, and is responsible for the minor’s food, shelter, health care, education, and emotional and physical well-being.
 The guardian has full legal and physical custody of the child and can make all the decisions about the physical care of the child that a parent would make.
 A guardian can be anyone: relatives, friends of the family, or other people suitable to raise the child.
 A guardianship is not the same as an adoption.

 Similar to guardianships, conservatorships can also be of the person, estate, or both.
-In addition, there are different types of conservatorships, including general conservatorships and limited conservatorships.
+In addition, there are different types of conservatorships, including general conservatorships and limited conservatorship.

 In cases like this, the Court can establish a conservatorship and appoint a person as conservator to aid and protect the conservatee, and who will have the authority to make decisions on behalf of and for the conservatee.
 Debby Doitch skillfully represents clients in cases where there is a need to petition the Court to appoint a conservator.
 As conservator of the person, the conservator is responsible for the conservatee’s food, shelter, health care, education, and emotional and physical well-being.
 As conservator of the estate, the conservator is responsible for managing the conservatee’s finances and estate, and has authority to act on behalf of the conservatee.
 There a number of people who may file for conservatorship including: spouses or domestic partners of proposed conservatees, the actual individual conservatee, the relative of proposed conservatee, or an interested organization or agency.

-If you have more questions about guardianships and conservatorships, or would like to request an appointment to discuss a guardianship or conservatorship, please call our office at 626.568.9300.
+If you have more questions about guardianships and conservatorships or would like to request an appointment with an experienced guardianship & conservatorship attorney, please call our office at 626.568.9300.